LJMUSoE/CanvasHacks/Assignments/README.md

 * In the *Rubric manager*, a tool is included to allow rubrics to be creating using spreadsheets.

 ## Installation
-1. Install [TamperMonkey](http://tamperMonkey.net/) for your browser (tested with Chrome.)
+1. Install the [TamperMonkey](http://tamperMonkey.net/) extension for your browser, if you haven't already (tested with Chrome.)
 2. Add the [main.user.js](https://raw.githubusercontent.com/LJMUSoE/CanvasHacks/master/Assignments/main.user.js) script to TamperMonkey.

 ## Introduction

 TamperMonkey is a popular Google Chrome browser extension that lets users augment existing web pages to (unofficially) change or add features.
-These augmentations are known as Userscripts – lightweight chunks of software that the user can add to TamperMonkey, designed to trigger when the browser visits specific web pages.
-Once triggered, a Userscript has broad access to add its own functionality into the page.
+These augmentations are known as Userscripts.

 LJMU SoE has developed a TamperMonkey Userscript to add a second route for creating rubrics, alongside Canvas’ official rubric builder.
 This alternative route is more forgiving about the structure of the rubric, specifically the order the ratings are defined.